okohll/abdocs/content/docs/fields/field-options/common-options.md

 > * Add a field or calculation with the same name as the display field for the relation.
 For example in a contact record, if you have a relation field 'Company' with its display field set to 'Company Name', then you could create a calculation called Company Name and set it to output the name of the relevant company.
 > * Add the internal row ID for the company to the referenced field's view.
 This should be the **last** field in the view

+Note that another way of setting a value on record creation is to use a workflow set to [run on record creation]({{<relref "/docs/tables/options#when-a-records-created-run-this-workflow ">}}).
+If you need to set the value on record creation, using a workflow is the best way - it will seem slightly quicker to the user.
+However if you need to be able to wait a while before automatically setting the value of a field, perhaps until another field has been filled in, then using this referenced field option is the way to go.

 ## Unique
 Disallow any duplicate values from being entered.
 No records in the table can have the same value as each other.